K-Ingredient

 Numbuzin No.5 Pad Source: Olive Young

 Numbuzin's pad format makes niacinamide application effortless — grab a pad, swipe across your face, done.
-Each pad is pre-soaked with 2% niacinamide, vitamin C, and glutathione for a comprehensive brightening treatment.
+Each pad is pre-soaked with 5% niacinamide (50,000ppm), plus tranexamic acid, vitamin C, and glutathione for a comprehensive brightening treatment.

 • Price: ₩23,000 (~$17 USD)